Scthe/scthe.github.io/content/blog/2023-12-15-vulkan-synchronization/vulkan-synchronization.md

 * [VkImageMemoryBarrier2](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkImageMemoryBarrier2.html).
 Extends `VkMemoryBarrier2` with the following fields:
   * `image`.
 Image affected by memory dependency.
   * `subresourceRange`.
 A [VkImageSubresourceRange](https://registry.khronos.org/vulkan/specs/1.3-extensions/man/html/VkImageSubresourceRange.html) structure describing the affected mipmap level and array layer.
   * `oldLayout`, `newLayout`.
 Used for image layout transitions.
 Like it or not, you will have to become intimately familiar with image layouts sooner or later.
-It's a complicated topic that we will discuss in ["Vulkan resources"](#).
+It's a complicated topic that we will discuss in <CrossPostLink permalink="/blog/vulkan-resources/" paragraph="Image layouts">"Vulkan resources"</CrossPostLink>.
   * `srcQueueFamilyIndex`, `dstQueueFamilyIndex`.
 Used if we want to transfer buffer's queue family ownership.
 Can be ignored with `VK_QUEUE_FAMILY_IGNORED`.